 Tools for Eggplant Stew

 You will use a colander to allow the eggplant to drain off the excess liquid.
-You have to let the excess drain or it will be too mushy.
+You have to let the excess drain or it will be too mushy, so don't skip this step!
+(I love these collapsible colanders!)

 You will use a soup pot for this recipe.
-I like to use a heavy duty pot to ensure it heats evenly and you get an even cook.
+I like to use a heavy duty pot to ensure everything heats evenly and you get a nice, even cook on the veggies.

 Helpful Tips for Success

-Make sure you take the time to saute the vegetables as directed.
-Then add the spices in at the end of the veggies and allow the spices to become fragrant.
+Make sure you take the time to sauté the vegetables as directed.
+Then add the spices in at the end with the veggies and allow the spices to become fragrant.
 This will enhance the flavors in the stew.

-Make sure that you simmer the soup fully to help blend all the flavors of the stew.
+Make sure that you simmer the soup for the full 30 minutes to help blend all the flavors of the stew.
 It is going to help elevate the flavor.

 Variations to Eggplant Stew

-You can use any type of vegetables as you would like.
-Raid your pantry and then use them for adding more flavor to the soup.
-Adding in some roasted red peppers would be a delicious addition.
+You can use any type of vegetables you would like in this stew.
+Raid your pantry and then use whatever is in season for adding more flavor to the soup.
+Adding in some roasted red peppers would be a delicious addition as well!

 If you want a spicy soup then you can add a bit more red pepper flakes to the stew.
-Or if you don't want it to be spicy then reduce the flakes so it won't be too hot.
+Or if you don't want it to be spicy at all, then reduce the flakes or omit them entirely.

-Swap out the chickpeas with lentils.
-Just add the lentils in and cook until they are fully cooked.
-If the lentils soak up too much liquid just add in more vegetable stock.
+Swap out the chickpeas with lentils for another protein rich option.
+Just add the lentils in with the broth and simmer until they are fully cooked.
+If the lentils soak up too much liquid for your liking, just add in more vegetable stock!

 Eggplant Stew FAQs